JasselD/JasselNotes/DSA revision/*Sample questions.md

 // O(n)
 ```

-- Explanation: Linkedlist requires linear time for each access, making it inefficient for scenarios where you need to read elements sequentially multiple time, while Arraylist requires constant time access which provides much better performance for
+- Explanation: Linkedlist requires linear time for each access, making it inefficient for scenarios where you need to read elements sequentially multiple time, while Arraylist requires constant time access which provides much better performance for toString method